 Under Delaware law, a vacancy on a corporation's board of directors or a newly created directorship resulting from any increase in the authorized number of directors may be filled by a majority of the directors then in office, although less than a quorum, unless otherwise provided in the certificate of incorporation or bylaws.
-The bylaws of Remington successor is elected at the next regular or special meeting of shareholders.
+The bylaws of Remington director so elected shall hold office only until a qualified successor is elected at the next regular or special meeting of shareholders.
 The bylaws of Helix follow these provisions, except that any director so elected shall hold office for the remainder of the full term of the class of directors in which the new directorship was created or the vacancy occurred.